 Optimise the team’s workload

-A good solution to carrying out corrective maintenance is to schedule tasks based on the analysis of your work-order data.
+A good solution to carrying out reactive maintenance is to schedule tasks based on the analysis of your work-order data.
 It will help you to prioritise your tasks and to ensure that your maintenance team are focusing their time on the most important jobs.

 Check and organise failures